 - Curiale v.
 AIG Multi-Line Syndicate, Inc., et al., 640 N.Y.S.2d 18 (N.Y.
 App.
 1996) (convinced a New York state appellate court that a reinsurer was entitled to rescission).

-Mr. Lenci's experience in the area of reinsurance dispute resolution is extensive and highly regarded.
+Mr. Lenci chairs Hinshaw's reinsurance practice, and his experience in the area of reinsurance dispute resolution is extensive and highly regarded.
 He "scored a hat trick" by winning the rare remedy of rescission of a reinsurance contract on three separate occasions — once in a jury trial, once in an arbitration, and once from the bench — and has also successfully defended against claims of rescission.
 He has also collected many millions of dollars from reinsurers located in Latin America, Asia and Europe.

 In addition to several of the appellate victories listed above, Mr. Lenci's other representative reinsurance successes include: